datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 independent dataset from scratch in a :ref:`dedicated Findoutmore <fom-iris>`.

 .. index::
-   pair: create and publish dataset as a dependency; with DataLad
+   pair: create and publish dataset as dependency; with DataLad
 .. find-out-more:: Creating an independent input dataset
    :name: fom-iris